rlennon/mscplacprj2021/README.md

     Don’t interrupt and cut another person off while they are talking.
     Listen when someone is talking, don’t interject.
     Zero tolerance for bullying.
-    Communication in this order: Slack, Email
-    Agile way of working.
+    Communication in this order: Slack, Email, Collab Ultra Agile way of working.
     If are assigned a job, take ownership of it and keep it up to date.
     Stick to your agreed working patterns.
 Let the team know when you are late or going early.
-    Keep GitHub board updated at all times.
+    Keep <boards> updated at all times.
-    Update the Scrum Board as you progress the story i.e. don’t update at standup.
+    Update the <Scrum Board> as you progress the story i.e. don’t update at standup.
     Don't be afraid to ask for help.
     Don't be afraid to give constructive critism, as long as it is constructive.
     Solve roadblocks within the team.
 If the impediment can’t be solved within the team then give it to the Scrum Master.